chris-hildebrandt/fs-journal/quizzes/week02.md

 undefined
 null

-objects and arrays are collections of data
+objects and arrays are reference types in that they are collections of data

 arrays store information by index or position and the data is stored in order